-In 2007, the Torrey family established the Torrey M. Johnson, Sr. Scholarship fund to support the work of the Billy Graham Center at Wheaton College, specifically in the areas of evangelism training and research.
-For visitors using the BGC Archives Collections, the Torrey M. Johnson Research Grant offers financial assistance for research projects that intersect with the history of evangelism or missions.
+In 2007, the Torrey family established the Torrey M. Johnson, Sr. Scholarship fund to support the work of the Wheaton College Billy Graham Center, specifically in the areas of evangelism training and research.
+For visitors using the Archives' collections, the Torrey M. Johnson Research Grant offers financial assistance for research projects that intersect with the history of evangelism or missions.

 The Torrey M. Johnson, Sr. Scholarship Fund was made possible by family and friends of Dr. Johnson.
 His passion in life was serving Christ through evangelism of the lost, and it is befitting that he be remembered through this endeavor to benefit those whose life choice is similar.
 Youth for Christ was an important part of his life and their motto may be appropriate to consider: "Geared to the Times and Anchored to the Rock."
 God bless you as you seek His will in your life.

 Planning a research visit to the Wheaton College Billy Graham Center Archives?
 Apply for the Torrey M. Johnson Research Grant today.
 Grant applications are accepted and reviewed throughout the year.Apply now

 - Research to be done should have high relevance to the history and/or practice of Christian evangelism.

 - Preference will be given to researchers more likely to be in the greatest need of financial assistance.